-Symptoms of bacterial overgrowth syndrome may include extradigestive symptoms such as chronic fatigue or impaired concentration, headache, joint pain, eczema, asthma rosacea, depression
+Symptoms of bacterial overgrowth syndrome may include extradigestive symptoms such as chronic fatigue or trouble concentrating, headache, joint pain, eczema, asthma rosacea, depression

-Of course, there are digestive symptoms, such as abdominal pain, bloating, gas, belching, nausea, reflux, constipation, diarrhea, or oily diarrhea steatorrhea.
-Indeed, the intestinal bacteria in excess alter the bile salts involved in the digestion of lipids which leads to the malabsorption of fats and may be the cause of steatorrhea, or even anemia.ie.
+Of course, there are digestive symptoms, such as abdominal pain, bloating, gas, belching, nausea, reflux, constipation, diarrhea or steatorrhea (oily diarrhea).
+This is because excess intestinal bacteria alter the bile salts involved in the digestion of lipids, which leads to malabsorption of fat and can be the cause of steatorrhea, or even anemia.

-Currently, the gold standard diagnostic test for bacterial overgrowth syndrome is culture of a sample of intestinal fluid with a bacterial concentration greater than 1005bacteria / mL.
+Currently, the gold standard diagnostic test for bacterial overgrowth syndrome is culture of a sample of intestinal fluid with a bacterial concentration greater than 105bacteria / mL.
 However, this test has certain limitations.
-Indeed, this test is invasive since it requires an endoscopy, it is expensive, it carries risks of contamination, it may not detect the syndrome if it is present in a more distant section of the small intestine and the culture of the intestinal bacteria may include difficulties.
-To overcome these drawbacks, indirect detection methods for the syndrome have been developed.es.
+Indeed, this test is invasive since it requires an endoscopy, it is expensive, it carries risks of contamination, it may not detect the syndrome if it is present in a more distant section of the small intestine and the culture intestinal bacteria can be difficult.
+To overcome these drawbacks, indirect detection methods for the syndrome have been developed.

 For example, there are now non-invasive respiratory tests, but these tests are also less sensitive and less specific.
 Therefore, more research is needed to develop less invasive diagnostic methods for intestinal bacterial overgrowth syndrome.

 Medical treatment for bacterial overgrowth syndrome includes antibiotics, such as rifaximin or metronidazole, and dietary modifications.
-One third of patients would be cured with just one prescription for antibiotics.
+One third of patients are believed to be cured with just one prescription for antibiotics.
 However, recurrences are still frequent, as the cause of the onset of SIBO must also be addressed.
 The challenge for gastroenterologists is to deal with the underlying dysfunction, which causes bacteria to overgrow.
 In some cases, unfortunately, this is almost impossible.
-However, it is possible to treat with antibiotics more than once, and some drugs can also help speed up small bowel motility.
-Also, gastroenterologists suggest probiotic cures as well as ai qu’une low FODMAP diet to help patients regain digestive comfort.
+However, it is possible to treat with antibiotics more than once, and some drugs can also help speed up small intestine motility.
+Also, gastroenterologists suggest probiotic cures as well as alow FODMAP diet to help patients regain digestive comfort.

 The nutritional approach to bacterial overgrowth syndrome involves modification of the diet.
-Indeed, the adoption of a diet low in carbohydrates the FODMAP diet and high in fat is generally recommended.
-This diet may be beneficial in limiting digestive symptoms and malabsorption since gut bacteria primarily consume carbohydrates at the expense of lipids.
+Indeed, adopting a diet low in carbohydrates (the FODMAP diet) and high in fat is generally recommended.
+This diet may be beneficial in limiting digestive symptoms and malabsorption since gut bacteria primarily consume carbohydrates at the expense of fat.
 This diet thus makes it possible to limit bacterial growth.
-Finally, des food supplements quality can also be used to prevent or correct nutritional deficiencies in calories, vitamins, minerals, etc.
+Finally,food supplements quality can also be used to prevent or correct nutritional deficiencies in calories, vitamins, minerals, etc.

-As with the other causes of malabsorption, the nutritional approach of intestinal bacterial overgrowth syndrome aims to adjust food intake so as to provide the most adequate and balanced diet possible while limiting digestive symptoms and avoiding aggravating malabsorption.
-These adjustments may require the assistance of a dietitian to determine the dietary intakes appropriate to the needs of each individual, to define the appropriate foods and to implement personalized dietary strategies.sées.
+As for the other causes of malabsorption, the nutritional approach of intestinal bacterial overgrowth syndrome aims to adjust food intake in order to provide a diet that is the most adequate and balanced possible while limiting digestive symptoms and avoiding worsen malabsorption.
+These adjustments may require the assistance of a dietitian to determine the right food intake for each individual's needs, to define the appropriate foods and to implement personalized dietary strategies.